HunterEFitch/Project1/README.md

 # FUNCTIONALITY:

-    - Taco Finder app that pulls from Yelp or Food Truck app
+    - Streaming Movie Finder app that pulls from the OMDB API

-    - Shows distance, business name, hours of operation, star-rating
+    - Shows movie name, poster, rating, plot, where to find it streaming, other suggestions, etc.

-    - Limited input field (only searches for tacos: "That's not a taco.")
+    - Limited input field (only searches for movies: "That's not a movie.")

-    - Also offers possible delivery service (such as Door Dash)

 ### SKETCH OF FINAL PRODUCT: